Darktwine/Blockchain-Library-Management-System/README.md

     In this demo, we will treat node 1 as port 5000, node 2 as port 5001, node 3 as port 5002, and node 4 as port 5003.

 4) Create a new request from node 1 using the "add_request" POST method.
 This should contain the necessary keys listed in the method.
 The sender address is node 1 and the receiver is node 2.
+Calling this will send the request to only node 2, and the request id to only nodes 3 and 4.
 A success message should return.

     Example: http://localhost:5000/add_request